 Other perks include extended warranty coverage, damage and theft protection, and a return guarantee.
 You also get entertainment benefits including exclusive access to ticket presales and cardmember-only events.
 There’s no annual fee for this card, but there’s a 2.7% foreign transaction fee imposed on all charges processed outside of the United States.

-If you are willing to pay an annual fee, the next product in this lineup is the Gold Delta SkyMiles® card.
-It offers new applicants 30,000 bonus miles after spending $1,000 on new purchases within three months of account opening.
-It also includes your first bag checked free, priority boarding and reduced cost SkyClub access.
-However it doesn’t offer 2x miles at restaurants.
-There’s a $95 annual fee for this card that’s waived the first year, and no foreign transaction fees.
+If you are willing to pay an annual fee, the next product in this lineup is the Gold Delta SkyMiles® Credit Card from American Express.
+It offers new applicants 60,000 bonus miles after spending $2,000 on new purchases within three months of account opening.
+Earn 2 miles for every dollar spent on eligible purchases made directly with Delta.
+Earn 1 mile for every eligible dollar spent on purchases. $0 introductory annual fee for the first year, then $95.

 2. United TravelBank Card from Chase.